ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Experiments

 \subsection{Evaluation with Stable Diffusion XL}

 We evaluate our ControlNet-XS model with Stable Diffusion XL~\cite{Podell2023_SDXL} as generative model.
-Stable Diffusion XL has about $2.6$B parameters and hence is over three times larger than its predecessor Stable Diffusion. \cref{tab:quantitative_sdxl} presents and discusses quantitative results with respect to model size and the T2I-Adapter~\cite{Mou2023_T2I}.
-Note that there is no official version of ControlNet available for Stable Diffusion XL.
-Qualitative results are shown in \cref{fig:teaser}.
+Stable Diffusion XL has about $2.6$B parameters and hence is over three times larger than its predecessor Stable Diffusion.
+We are able to train a ControlNet-XS for depth control which has only $20$M parameters, \ie less than $1$\% of parameters of the generative model.
+Our model provides good control, \ie MSE-d score is $22.6$ in contrast to $123.2$ of the uncontrolled Stable Diffusion XL.
+Furthermore, we achieve high quality results with a low FID score of $18.75$.
+ControlNet-XS is also considerably superior to the T2I-Adapter~\cite{Mou2023_T2I} with an FID score of $61.03$ and MSE-d score of $49$.
+A qualitative result is shown in \cref{fig:teaser}.
+We refer to the supplement for more results and a discussion.